AlexandreDeRiemaecker/bankaccountservice/README.md

 - `yarn hotdeploy`: Deploys the infrastructure with hotswap fallback.
 - `yarn test`: Runs tests for the API service.

-## Miscellaneous
+## Key decisions

 ### Lambdalith

 Monolithic lambdas that serve multiple routes can cause longer cold startup, but also reduce the occurrence of cold-startups because the same lambda is executed more often.
 As it is easier than multiple small lambdas to locally run the solution and to migrate the project to containers (when using Express/NestJS), we choose this approach.
-However, it is recommended to architect services that are granular enough in order to avoid an unacceptable increase in cold-start times, build time, and deployment time.
+However, it is recommended to architect services that are granular enough in order to avoid an unacceptable increase in cold-start times, build time, and deployment time due to a fat NodeJS bundle that creates long initializaton times.

 ### Near-real-time updates with SQS

-We use SQS to react to data changes and take the approach of eventual consistency.
+We use SQS with lambdas consuming and processing Neptune record updates and updating the Neptune graph for account balance and credit line in an async, eventually consistent way.
+We use a Dead-Letter-Queue to ensure we don't loose events.
+This replaces the bulk approach triggered via webhook that would have run once every night.
+This also allows to be quickly aware of issues with new deployments instead of an alarm at night.

 ### Notes on using GremlinJS